 Who Can Be Held Liable for a Trucking Distracted Driving Crash?

-If a trucker engaged in distracted driving, and the driver’s negligence caused a crash that hurt you or caused the loss of your loved one, Cain Law Office will work hard to hold that driver accountable.
-If the driver was texting or talking on a cell phone in violation of FMCSA regulations, then it may establish the driver’s negligence as a matter of or law, or negligence per se.
+If a trucker engaged in distracted driving, and the driver’s negligence caused a crash that hurt you or caused the loss of your loved one, Cain Law will work hard to hold that driver accountable.
+If the driver was texting or talking on a cell phone in violation of FMCSA regulations, then it may establish the driver’s negligence as a matter of law, or negligence per se.

 For instance, the truck company may be liable based on the driver’s negligence or based on its own negligence in hiring a dangerous driver or failing to adequately train and supervise the driver.
-In some cases, a trucking company may openly allow drivers to talk on their phones, use dispatch devices and engage in other types of distracted driving.
+In some cases, a trucking company may openly allow drivers to talk on their phones, use dispatch devices, and engage in other types of distracted driving.
 The company’s lack of a distracted driving policy, or its failure to enforce an existing policy, may serve as key evidence.

 Our Oklahoma Truck Accident Attorneys Can Help You